Morgan Advanced Materials (LON:MGAM) Trading Down 16.2% – Should You Sell?

-Several equities analysts recently weighed in on the company.
-Royal Bank of Canada cut their price target on Morgan Advanced Materials from GBX 350 ($4.40) to GBX 320 ($4.02) and set an “outperform” rating for the company in a research note on Thursday, November 7th.
-Citigroup boosted their price objective on Morgan Advanced Materials from GBX 325 ($4.09) to GBX 330 ($4.15) and gave the stock a “buy” rating in a research note on Thursday, January 23rd.
+MGAM has been the subject of several recent analyst reports.
+Citigroup boosted their target price on Morgan Advanced Materials from GBX 325 ($4.10) to GBX 330 ($4.16) and gave the company a “buy” rating in a research report on Thursday, January 23rd.
+Royal Bank of Canada cut their price target on shares of Morgan Advanced Materials from GBX 350 ($4.41) to GBX 320 ($4.03) and set an “outperform” rating on the stock in a report on Thursday, November 7th.

 Morgan Advanced Materials (LON:MGAM – Get Free Report) last issued its earnings results on Friday, February 28th.
 The company reported GBX 25.50 ($0.32) earnings per share for the quarter.
 Morgan Advanced Materials had a return on equity of 19.02% and a net margin of 6.17%.
-Analysts anticipate that Morgan Advanced Materials plc will post 32.5 earnings per share for the current year.
+As a group, sell-side analysts anticipate that Morgan Advanced Materials plc will post 32.5 EPS for the current fiscal year.

 Morgan Advanced Materials plc operates as a materials science and application engineering company primarily the United Kingdom.
 It serves customers in the industrial, transportation, petrochemical and chemical, energy, semiconductor and electronics, healthcare, and security and defense markets.
 The company was formerly known as The Morgan Crucible Company plc and changed its name to Morgan Advanced Materials plc in March 2013.